Nursing Masters Degree Programs in New Orleans

 A nursing masters program could play a key role in achieving certification as an APRN.
 In all states, the District of Columbia, and U.S. territories, registered nurses must have a nursing license.
 And most states recognize all the APRN roles.
 In these states, APRNs must have an RN license, complete an accredited Masters in Nursing program (or bridge to DNP) and pass a national certification exam.
 Each state's board of nursing can give details, and it is best to inform oneself to ensure you meet all requirements.

-Top 5 Masters in Nursing Programs in New Orleans
+Schools with Masters Degree in Nursing in New Orleans